net-lisias-ksp/Principia/Concepts.md

    This is useful for performing rendezvous, since the target vessel doesn't move.
 The points of closest approach to the target vessel and the nodes where your trajectory intersects the orbital plane of the target vessel are displayed on your prediction and flight plan.

-Of these reference frames, all but the barycentric frame fix the centre of a celestial body.
+Some these reference frames fix the centre of a celestial body.
 Since that body is fixed, the closest approaches (periapsides) and furthest separations (apoapsides) between the vessel and that body are visible on the trajectory, and are labelled with the Pe and Ap markers.
-Since the barycentric frame does have any fixed body, no apsis markers are shown.

 Displaying the trajectory in a reference frame that fixes the centre of a body allows you to check (visually, as well as with the apsis markers) that you don't enter the atmosphere or (horror!) crash on the surface.
 If a periapsis is below the mean surface (0 m altitude) of the celestial body, it is shown as an orange impact marker.
 No such warning is shown if the periapsis is merely inside the atmosphere, so check the altitude!

-We'll probably add more kinds of plotting frames in future versions, to help with other kinds of manœuvres (e.g., rendezvous, etc.).
+Similarly, for the reference frame that fixes the target vessel, the closest approaches and the nodes intersecting the orbital plane of the target vessel are visible on the trajectory.
+The latter are labelled with the AN and DN markers (ascending node and descending node).

 # Navball